-Have you ever wondered which Star War’s characters would show up on Luke Skywalker’s DNA match list?
+Have you ever wondered which Star Wars characters would show up on Luke Skywalker’s DNA match list?
 Would he be a match to Owen and Beru Lars?
 How much DNA would he share with Darth Vader?

 These are important questions, and I’ve got the answers!
 Plus, find a Star Wars family tree.

-Genealogy of Luke Skywalker
+The Star Wars Genealogy Tree of Luke Skywalker

 Before we hop into Luke Skywalker’s DNA match list, it’s important to take a quick look at his family tree.
 People who are closely related to us, just like the people shown on the Skywalker family tree, always show up as genetic relatives on DNA tests.